P4ALLcerthiti/P4ALL_OCR-TABLES/README.md

 [Tesseract-OCR 3.0.4] (https://github.com/tesseract-ocr/tesseract) : Used by the ocr_tables module for OCR
 libtesseract304.lib

-[Leptonica 1.7.1] (http://www.leptonica.com/) : Used by Tesseract-OCR for image processing
+[Leptonica 1.7.1] (http://www.leptonica.com/) : Used by Tesseract-OCR for image processing, and for Document Image Analysis
 liblept171.lib

 [Qt 5.1.0] (http://www.qt.io/download-open-source/) : Used to build the sample App